Evolution of transport under cumulative damage in metro systems: Metro systems under damage

-Although this is the most common behavior, in some Monte Carlo realizations it can be seen how the action of the damage improves the transport capacity with respect to the previous configuration; for example, creating a local bias that is more effective (see Ref. \cite{DirectedFractional_PRE2020} for a discussion on the effect of bias in ergodic random walks).
+In Fig. \ref{Fig_2} we illustrate the results for the functionality $\mathcal{F}(T)$ as a function of $T$ (in the interval $T\in [1,1000]$) for two particular metro systems in New York [Fig. \ref{Fig_2}(a)] and Paris [Fig. \ref{Fig_2}(b)] using $\alpha=1$ in Eq. (\ref{OmegaijT}).
+In the different curves, we depict 100 realizations where we can see how $\mathcal{F}(T)$ changes as the systems receive more damage.
+The values $\langle\mathcal{F}(T)\rangle$ in dashed lines represent the ensemble average.
+The systems explored present two different topologies as we can see in the insets.
+For the case of New York, the network explored contains $N=77$ nodes and $|\mathcal{E}|=218$ edges.
+In the transportation network in Paris we have $N=78$ and $|\mathcal{E}|=250$. \\[2mm] In Fig. \ref{Fig_2}, it is worth mentioning that by definition we have $\mathcal{F}(0)=1$.
+The ensemble average $\langle\mathcal{F}(T)\rangle$ decreases monotonically in the interval explored showing that in the transportation networks the common effect produced by the damage is the increasing of the times to explore the network, i.e. $\tau(T)>\tau(0)$, in other words a damaged metro system increases the traveling time of the passengers.
+The results also reveal cases where $\mathcal{F}(T)>1$, this effect could appear when there is at the periphery of the system a subnetwork with a small set of nodes acting like a ``trap’’ where the random walker spends much time and where it is hard to escape to continue the global exploration of the structure.
+Then, some damage in the links reducing the probability to visit this part of the network may be beneficial, reducing global exploration times. \\[2mm] Although the most common behavior is the reduction of functionality with damage, in some Monte Carlo realizations it can be seen how the action of the damage improves the transport capacity with respect to the previous configuration; for example, creating a local bias that is more effective (see Ref. \cite{DirectedFractional_PRE2020} for a discussion on the effect of bias in ergodic random walks).
 In these cases $ \tau(T+1)<\tau(T)$, therefore $ \mathcal{F}(T + 1) >\mathcal {F} (T) $.
 However, in the ensemble average we see that $\langle\mathcal{F}(T+1)\rangle<\langle\mathcal{F}(T)\rangle$.
 On the other hand, the simulations show that the damage affects the New York network more quickly than the Paris network.
 In general, in New York $\langle \mathcal {F} (T)\rangle $ decays faster with $T $.
 This effect may be due to the existence of fewer links in the New York network.
 Nevertheless, as we will see in the following part, the number of links is only one of the factors that modify the capacity of the structure to tolerate damage. \\[2mm] Let us now apply the same method implemented for New York and Paris in Fig. \ref{Fig_2} to the 33 metro systems in Fig. \ref{Fig_1}.
-In Fig. \ref{Fig_3} we present the results for the ensemble average $\langle\mathcal{F}(T)\rangle$ as a function of $T$ for values in the interval $1\leq T \leq 10^4$ considering $1000$ Monte Carlo simulations of the process with cumulative damage with $\alpha=1$.
+In Fig. \ref{Fig_3} we present the results for the ensemble average $\langle\mathcal{F}(T)\rangle$ as a function of $T$ for values in the interval $1\leq T \leq 10^3$ considering $1000$ Monte Carlo simulations of the process with cumulative damage with $\alpha=0.5$.
 The results show how $\langle\mathcal{F}(T)\rangle$ evolves with the damage in the different systems.
 Each curve $\langle\mathcal{F}(T)\rangle$ is a characterization of the system that includes its capacity to transport and the response of the whole structure under damage.
 In some networks, we see a fast decay of $\langle\mathcal{F}(T)\rangle$ (see for example the cases of Toronto and Stockholm) revealing that a few hits in the edges reduce significantly the communicability of the system.
 In contrast, other networks have a redundant structure (Paris, Tokyo) and can tolerate the damage, a fact that is described with the slow decay of the values $\langle\mathcal{F}(T)\rangle$.